Timor-Leste

 Trade Partners

-Timor-Leste's most important trading partners are Indonesia, China and Singapore, which together account for more than 68% of overall trade.
-China and Japan are by far the most important export markets, while most imports originate from Indonesia and China.
+Timor-Leste's most important trading partners are Indonesia, China and Singapore, which together accounted for more than 60% of overall trade in 2023.
+Indonesia is by far the most important export market (64% of the total), and most imports originate from Indonesia (28%) and China (14%).

 Economic Structure